Deputy Director of Finance

 An individual must be able to perform the essential job functions satisfactorily including the following:

-• Supervise the procurement function and staff in purchase large volume of goods/services for the County and implements purchasing programs which improve effectiveness and efficiency.
+- Supervise the procurement function and staff in purchasing large volumes of goods/services for the County and implement purchasing programs that improve effectiveness and efficiency.

-• Perform general ledger activities including the preparation, review, and entry of journal entries, budget adjustments, and budget appropriations and performs various account reconciliations.
+- Perform general ledger activities including the preparation, review, and entry of journal entries, budget adjustments, and budget appropriations and perform various account reconciliations.

-• Assist in the coordination of the annual external audit, annual workers’ compensation audit, and other state and/or federal audits and assists in the development of the annual cost allocation plan.
+- Assist in the coordination of the annual external audit, annual workers’ compensation audit, and other state and/or federal audits and assist in the development of the annual cost allocation plan.

-Graduation from an accredited college or university with a degree in Accounting, Finance, Business, Public Administration, or Economics or related field and considerable experience in governmental accounting and/or financial management.
+Advanced education in Accounting, Finance, Business, Public Administration, Economics, or related field and considerable experience in governmental accounting and/or financial management.
 Any combination of experience and education may substitute for the more specific criteria listed above.

 The annual pay range for this FLSA-exempt position is $66,916.93 to $86,992.01, commensurate with qualifications, experience, and internal equity.
 The County offers an excellent benefits package, including Virginia Retirement System, health and dental insurance, vacation and sick leave, and holidays.
 The successful candidate must pass a pre-employment, post-offer drug screening and background check.